 Bunnies can be litter trained but it will take a bit of time and work.
-Start by putting the litter box under their feeder with a little hay on top.
+Start by putting the litter box under their feeder with hay stacked up on one side of the box.
 Bunnies like to eat and go potty at the same time.
-If they pee outside of the litter box dab it up with a paper towel and put the wet paper towel piece in the litter box so they can smell where to go.
+If they pee outside of the litter box dab it up with a paper towel and put part of the the wet paper towel in the litter box so they can smell where to go.
 Clean the floor where they peed outside the box with white vinegar and water so they won’t continue to go there.
 Always start with a small area for the bunny to roam in and get comfortable.
 Gradually increase to a larger area.
 Anytime a bunny is in a new place they will mark it for a period of time so you can expect them to get better as time goes on.
 Pick up the hard, dry poo pellets and place them in the litter box so they get the idea.
 For most bunnies, litter training will only be complete once the bunny is spayed/neutered and the hormones urging territorial behavior are no longer in play.
 This article may be helpful.

 Many dwarf breeds do not have the word ‘dwarf’ in the name of the breed although some do which can be confusing.
 The Lionheads and Holland Lops we carry are both dwarf breeds.

 Bunnies require daily care and litter box cleaning.
 They need to continue to be held daily.
-They do NOT respond well to being dragged out of a hutch so it takes some patience to open the door and let them come to you.
+They do NOT respond well to being dragged out of a hutch.
+Open the door and let your bunny explore in a pen attached to their habitat!
 They need an exercise area and daily exercise and love.
 They respond well to ‘treat training’.
+When it‘s time for your bunny to go into their habitat, shake the food bag and feed them inside the habitat.
+They will learn what the sound means and look forward to being fed.
 A 5 year old child will not be able to be a primary caretaker and would need your support.
 We see many good bonds form between bunnies and children aged 10-12 who have done their homework and really want to care for a bunny friend.

 Our bunnies usually have 2-3 babies But litters range from 0-6.
 Gestation is 31 days and we often don’t know if the pregnancy ‘took’ until day 31.